Betaloc Tablets (Metoprolol Tartrate)

 Primary Uses

-Betaloc tablets are used to lower high blood pressure (hypertension), prevent angina, treat or prevent heart attacks, reduce your risk of heart complications following a heart attack, and prevent migraine headaches.
+Betaloc is used to lower high blood pressure (hypertension), prevent angina, treat or prevent heart attacks, reduce the risk of heart complications after a heart attack, and prevent migraine headaches.

 How It Works

-Betaloc works by affecting the body’s response to some nerve impulses, especially in the heart.
-It decreases the heart’s need for blood and oxygen, reducing the amount of work the heart has to do.
-It also widens the blood vessels in the body and helps the heart to beat more regularly.
+Betaloc works by affecting the body's response to nerve impulses, particularly in the heart.
+This reduces the heart's need for blood and oxygen, decreasing its workload and helping to regulate heartbeats.

 How to Take Betaloc Tablets